5 July 2021

-The Port of Amsterdam is the only port in the world that has committed to stop handling coal by 2030.
+The Port of Amsterdam has committed to stop handling coal by 2030, the only port in the world to make such a pledge.
 It’s a radical move for the Netherlands' and Europe's second-biggest coal port.
-Speaking to I amsterdam, Eduard de Visser, the director of strategy and innovation, sees the ambition as a strategic step with wide-ranging benefits: “By doing this, we can inspire and attract companies that are focused on clean energy.”
+I amsterdam spoke with Eduard de Visser, the director of strategy and innovation, about this ambition: "By doing this, we can inspire and attract companies that are focused on clean energy."

 What does the energy transition mean for the Port of Amsterdam?